 7 Most Common Database Security Issues And Fixes

-Data security is the prime concern of any organization now, and in the current time of big data, it becomes very complicated and skillful to administer database security measures such as Virtual CISO.
-In this article, we will discuss the most common database security issues from vulnerabilities found in terms of database security administration and tips to eliminate those.
+Data security is the prime concern of any organization now, and in the current time of big data, it becomes very complicated and skillful to administer database security measures.
+In this article, we will discuss the top vulnerabilities found in terms of database security administration and tips to eliminate those.

 Data Security Vulnerabilities

 #1.
 No Security Testing Is Done Before Database Deployment